OlexiyVasylenkoDev/DRF-Images-Uploader/README.md

 * ```cd HexOceanTask```

 To start the programme with docker-compose, you need docker and docker-compose to be installed on your local machine.
-Follow the instructions [here](https://docs.docker.com/compose/install/)! to install docker and docker-compose on your local machine.
+Follow the instructions [here](https://docs.docker.com/compose/install/) to install them on your local machine.

 * ```docker-compose up --build```.

-If you are having ```exec ./commands/start_celery.sh: no such file or directory```, please change Line Separator and File Encoding just like here:
+If you are having ```exec ./commands/start_celery.sh: no such file or directory```, please go to your code editor and change Line Separator and File Encoding just like here:

 ![image](src/static/screenshot.png)

 * And that`s it!
-Now you can just type localhost in your browser and the project will be running!
+The project is running!

 ## How to access API?
+Go to your browser and type ```localhost``` in the url.

 For testing purposes, I have already created superuser with the most unexpected credentials:
 ```